bestape/alchemy/README.md

 To make `app.js` without being overwhelmed by the grammar's interconnections, I built it with my patent pending Hierarchical Script Database "kernel" module.

-After I was done building `app.js`, I removed the kernel as if it was a loom or scaffold used to construct and then take down when finished.
+After I was done building `app.js`, I removed the kernel as if it was a loom or scaffolding used to construct and then take down when finished.

 In other words, I built a Hierarchical Script Database, then I threw out the database part and published the hierarchical script end product.